MrHiTech123/OpenFrontHotkeys/README.md

+UPDATE: With the new OpenFront update, this program is obsolete and will not be updated.

 A pyautogui script that allows you to use keyboard shortcuts while playing [openfront.io](https://openfront.io) rather than clicking through context menus.

 MAY NOT WORK ON SCREEN SIZES OTHER THAN MY OWN